 Component variability and synchrony “treatments”

-The principal drivers of variability in aggregate abundance within the model are deviations from CU-specific stock-recruitment relationships (w in Equation 5).
 To explore the consequences of greater aggregate variability on management objectives, we manipulated the strength of recruitment deviations to create nine operating models defined by unique variance-covariance matrices V, with each representing a distinct component variability and synchrony “treatment” (Table 2).
-We created component variance treatments by adjusting CU-specific estimates of process variance σ up or down by 25%.
-We selected these adjustments because they were sufficient to produce changes in CVC, but constrained σ to values that are plausible for sockeye salmon (the maximum estimated mean value for σ across three sockeye salmon studies was 1.64 (Korman et al. 1995, Peterman et al. 2003, Holt and Peterman 2008) and the maximum here was 1.73).
+We created component variance treatments by adjusting CU-specific estimates of variance in recruitment σ up or down by 25%. which were within plausible ranges for sockeye salmon (the maximum estimated mean value for σ across three sockeye salmon studies was 1.64 (Korman et al. 1995, Peterman et al. 2003, Holt and Peterman 2008) and the maximum here was 1.73).
 We parameterized synchrony treatments by adjusting the correlation coefficient ρ to values consistent with 10-year moving window estimates of mean pairwise correlations in log(R/S) among CUs during periods of when productivity was weakly (ρ = 0.05; 1980s and 1990s) or moderately correlated (ρ = 0.50; 1950s, 1960s, and present).
 We specified a third high correlation treatment (ρ = 0.75) to represent a hypothetical scenario where synchrony increases.

 Table 2.
 Parameterization of component variability (CVc) and synchrony (φ) operating models.